proudcommerce/psArticleRequest/README.md

 	composer require proudcommerce/psarticlerequest
 ```

+Notice

+	This module requires oxid captcha module (oxid-projects/captcha-module) and must
+	be acticated before using psArticleRequest.
+It´s required by composer.json.

 Changelog

 	2020-03-06	3.1.1	Fix: Only send automatic e-mails for the article where the stock was changed